bukun/TorCMS/README.rst

 compatible with Python 3.7 and above.
 Using PostgreSQL with JSON extension as the database( postgresql-server >= 11.0 ).

+In 2025, TorCMS had been integrated with Django for backend administration.

-pypi: The kernel of this CMS has been submit to pypi. https://pypi.python.org/pypi/torcms .
+pypi: TorCMS has been submit to pypi. https://pypi.python.org/pypi/torcms .
 Could be installed via:

 ::